 Trigger Term Quality | Excellent coverage of natural trigger terms users would say: 'enrichment,' 'data enrichment,' 'Clay,' 'waterfall enrichment,' 'ICP scoring,' 'lead scoring,' 'intent data,' 'contact verification,' 'Apollo,' 'ZoomInfo,' 'data quality.'
 These are terms a user in this domain would naturally use. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive with a clear niche in data enrichment/lead scoring workflows.
-The explicit exclusion of 'technical implementation, code review, or software architecture' further reduces conflict risk with engineering-focused skills.
-Domain-specific tool names like Clay, Apollo, and ZoomInfo make it very unlikely to trigger incorrectly. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive with a clear niche in data enrichment/lead scoring using specific tools (Clay, Apollo, ZoomInfo).
+The explicit 'Do NOT use for technical implementation, code review, or software architecture' exclusion further reduces conflict risk with engineering-focused skills. | 3 / 3 |

 Total | 12 / 12 Passed |